 The thing about chlamydia is that it doesn’t show any symptoms, at least not for two or three weeks, from getting infected with it.
 But, even if chlamydia doesn’t cause any symptoms, it can still do a lot of damage to your reproductive, and in general, your health system.
 There are pointers, nevertheless.
 In women, there may be visible a vaginal discharge and a burning sensation when urinating.
 In men, the discharge is still there, form their penis, as well as the burning sensation, so the symptoms in both men and women are the same.

 Tests and Treatment

-Your doctor will perform some laboratory tests so that he can diagnose chlamydia, or any other sexually transmitted disease that you might be having.
-You will usually have to give them a urine sample or a sample form your genital area.
-Chlamydia can be treated with the right amount of antibiotics, or the right treatment.
+Your doctor will perform some laboratory tests so that he can diagnose chlamydia or any other sexually transmitted disease that you might be having.
+You will usually have to give them a urine sample or a sample from your genital area.
+Chlamydia can be treated with the right amount of antibiotics or the right treatment.
 The first damage that chlamydia can cause to your body often goes unnoticed, but there is a greater risk of getting infected again, especially if you don’t get tested regularly.
-If you don’t get treated for chlamydia, you can have a lot of consequences afterwards, which can mess up your whole body and your whole health system.
+If you don’t get treated for chlamydia, you can have a lot of consequences afterward, which can mess up your whole body and your whole health system.